Masoudmashayekh/Django/README.md

 # 21.june.2025

 ## What I Learned:

 - Showing a Detail Template
 - The ListView
 - DetailView
 - When to use which View
 - FormView
 - CreateView

 ### Section 12: File Uploads

+- Module Introduction
+- Starting Setup for new App

 ## Useful links: